Your First Private Registry

 ]

-This rule allows access when identity.username is not empty, meaning the user has authenticated with valid credentials.
+This rule allows access when identity.username is set, meaning the client has authenticated with valid credentials.
+For anonymous clients identity.username is null, so the rule does not match.

 What's Next?